Mining in Japan: Deep sea mining

 Japan has the 8th largest Exclusive Economic Zone of 4,470,000 km2.
 There are estimated large quantities of mineral resources such as methane clathrate, natural gas, metallic minerals and rare-earth mineral reserves stored in Japan's EEZ.
 Seabed mineral resources such as manganese nodules, cobalt-rich crust and submarine hydrothermal deposits are located at depths over 1000 m.
 Most of these deep sea resources are unexplored at the seabed.
 Much of the seabed has a depth of 3000 m to 6000 m.
 Japan's mining law restricts offshore oil and gas production.
 There are technological hurdles to mine at such extreme depths and to limit the ecological impact.
 There are no successful commercial ventures that mine the deep sea yet.
 So currently there are few deep sea mining projects to retrieve minerals or deepwater drilling on the ocean floor.

 It is estimated that there are approximately 40 trillion cubic feet of methane clathrate in the eastern Nankai Trough of Japan.
 As of 2019, the Methane clathrate in the deep sea remains unexploited, because the necessary technology is not established yet.
 This is why currently Japan has very limited proven reserves like crude oil.

 The Kantō region alone is estimated to have over 400 billion cubic meters of natural gas reserves.
 It forms a Minami Kantō gas field in the area spanning Saitama, Tokyo, Kanagawa, Ibaraki, and Chiba prefectures.
 However, mining is strictly regulated in many areas because it is directly below Tokyo, and is only slightly mined in the Bōsō Peninsula.
 In Tokyo and Chiba Prefecture, there have been frequent accidents with natural gas that was released naturally from the Minami Kantō gas field.

 In March 2013, the Japan Oil, Gas and Metals National Corporation (JOGMEC) became the first to successfully extract methane hydrate from seabed deposits.

 In 2018, 250 km south of Minami-Tori-shima at 5700 m deep, approximately 16 million tons of rare-earth minerals were discovered by JAMSTEC in collaboration with Waseda University and the University of Tokyo.

-On December 21, the Government of Japan decided to limit access to offshore rare earth deposits within the EEZ to only approved miners with a license of the Ministry of Economy, Trade and Industry.
+In 2021, the Government of Japan decided to limit access to offshore rare earth deposits within the EEZ to only approved miners with a license of the Ministry of Economy, Trade and Industry.
 Japanese law will be updated to include regulations for domestic rare earth mining.
 JOGMEC will be permitted to invest up to 75% in mining projects and mineral-refining operations.